galisatyapriya/machine-learning/README.md

-# machine-learning
+#📘 Automatic Evaluation of Algebra Responses using MathBERT and ML
 An automated system to evaluate algebra answers using MathBERT embeddings and machine learning models like SVM and Random Forest, enabling fast, consistent, and scalable grading of student responses.

-📘 Automatic Evaluation of Algebra Responses using MathBERT and ML 🧠 Overview
+#🧠 Overview
 Grading open-ended algebra responses manually is time-consuming and inconsistent.
 This project automates that process using MathBERT, a BERT-based language model fine-tuned for mathematical contexts, in combination with machine learning classifiers like SVM, Random Forest, KNN, and Decision Tree.

 Our approach converts student answers into dense MathBERT embeddings and classifies them as correct or incorrect, enhancing grading efficiency, fairness, and scalability in educational settings.

-🎯 Objectives
+#🎯 Objectives
 ✅ Efficiency: Reduce manual grading workload.

 ✅ Consistency: Standardized and unbiased grading.